waldronlab/AppStatBio/README.md

 City University of New York School Graduate of Public Health and Health Policy
 New York, NY, U.S.A.

-Location: Povo 1, room A214
 Email: lwaldron.research@gmail.com
 Hangouts: lwaldron.research
 Skype: levi.waldron

 ## Times and Places

-Classes will take place in Povo 1 room A214 every day starting Tuesday, June 20 and ending on Friday, June 23, from 10h to 13h.
+Classes will take place on March 6, 8, and 13 (times and rooms to be announced).

-All course materials will be available from https://github.com/waldronlab/AppStatTrento/.
+All course materials will be available from https://github.com/waldronlab/AppStatBio/.

 ## Preparation

-Try to come to the first class with the following installed:
+Please come to the first class with the following installed:

 * Bioconductor www.bioconductor.org/install
 * R Studio: https://www.rstudio.com/products/rstudio/download3/
-* Github desktop client (or any other Github client): https://desktop.github.com/
+* A command-line or desktop git client.
+GitHub's desktop client is one of the simplest (https://desktop.github.com/).
+My own favorite is SourceTree.

-Additionally, please create an account at www.github.com, and use it to introduce yourself at https://github.com/waldronlab/AppStatTrento/issues.
+Please create an account at www.github.com, and use it to introduce yourself at https://github.com/waldronlab/AppStatTrento/issues.

 ## Summary